pasichDev/Noso-ToolChain/README.md

 # NOSO TOOLCHAIN

-N-Tolchain - an application for interaction with the Noso blockchain
+N-Tolchain - application for interaction with the Noso blockchain